8 min read

 Esso Australia has been a proud member of the Gippsland community for more than 50 years.
 During that time, we have delivered highly skilled jobs and business opportunities to the region and created significant, long-lasting economic benefits.

-In addition to this, we are and will continue to utilise a skilled workforce to undertake the challenging and extensive work involved in decommissioning our non-producing offshore facilities.
+We will continue to provide local employment opportunities across our producing facilities for years to come.
+In addition, we are and will continue to utilise a skilled workforce to undertake the challenging and extensive work involved in decommissioning our non-producing offshore facilities.

 Our global decommissioning experience